-This vegan blueberry bread is deliciously moist, healthy, oil-free, nut-free, and refined sugar-free.
+This easy vegan blueberry bread is deliciously moist, healthy, oil-free, nut-free, and refined sugar-free.
 It can be served as a dessert, breakfast on-the-go or an afternoon snack.

 I absolutely love vegan blueberry or banana bread but after testing and testing this recipe and making it so many times until it comes out perfectly moist, delicious, but also fluffy, amazingly sweet with those juicy berries, I think it’s going to be a while until I make another loaf. 😛